-She is frequently cited in national publications such as "USA Today," "More Magazine," "US Weekly," "The Washington Post," "For the Bride," "Woman's Day" and websites such as www.cnn.com and www.msn.match.com and is an engaging sspeaker for non-profit, corporate and university organizations.
-LeslieBeth offers research-based relationship advice that you can trust, and help you can use.
+I've been frequently cited in national publications such as "USA Today," "More Magazine," "US Weekly," "The Washington Post," "For the Bride," "Woman's Day" and websites such as www.cnn.com and www.msn.match.com.
+I also actually like giving engaging talks for non-profit, corporate and university organizations.
+I hope you can see that I offer research-based relationship advice that you can trust, and help you can use.

-Her work at the New England Institute of Family Relations, the first sexual dysfunction clinic in New England, and her first research-based book, Incest, Work and Women, earned her national recognition and honor as a pioneer in sexual dysfunction and women's love and career issues.
-Her book uncovered the connection between childhood abuse and women's career problems.
+My previous work at the New England Institute of Family Relations, the first sexual dysfunction clinic in New England, and my first research-based book, Incest, Work and Women, earned me national recognition and honor as a pioneer in sexual dysfunction and women's love and career issues.
+The book uncovered the connection between childhood abuse and women's career problems.
 That research sparked her next ground-breaking project (described above) on the relationship problems of successful women women, age 20-40+.

 Education: Carnegie-Mellon U., B.A.
 History & English; Ohio U., M.A.
 English; Bryn Mawr, MSS.
 Social Work; U. Massachusetts, Ed.D.
 Adult Dev.
-Psychology and 3 yrs. post-graduate, Georgetown University, Family Center of the Medical School, under Dr. Murray Bowen.
+Psychology and 3 yrs. post-graduate training in Family & Marriage Systems, with Dr. Murray Bowen, at Georgetown University, Family Center of the Medical School.

 Licensed: in Florida, Massachusetts and Maryland as an independent clinical social worker.